Gearyandres94/Gearyandres94/README.md

 - 👋 Hi, I’m @Gearyandres94
 - 👀 I’m interested in .Net Programming and Web developing
-- 🌱 I’m currently learning Javascript, Node.Js, Express.Js, React.js, MongoDb.
+- 🌱 I’m currently learning Javascript, Node.Js, Express.Js, React.js, MongoDb, .Net, C#, Blazor.
 - 💞️ I’m looking to collaborate on any project that uses those technologies.
 - 📫 You can reach me at gearyandres@gmail.com